murat0431/CrackingTheCodingInterview/README.md

 # CrackingTheCodingInterview
-This repository includes my solutions for the book Creacking The Coding Interview
+This repository includes my solutions for the book Cracking The Coding Interview